AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-prep.md

 ## Data entities

 The hardcoded values of these form elements are abstracted to a "data entity" XML file.
-We replace the hardcoded values with variables and the MFTF will do the variable substitution.
+We replace the hardcoded values with variables and the framework does the variable substitution.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>